patternfly/patternfly-elements/elements/pfe-sass/README.md

 ## Broadcast variables

+## Containers & broadcast vars

+If the container allows changes to  background colors should influence the children:  pfe-set-broadcasted function

+## Notes on using broadcast colors in components

 1. Try to map CSS __properties__ such as `color` only once.
 If updates to that property are needed, those should be done by updating the local variable.
 2. Set the value equal to local variable:  `color: var(--pfe-local--Color);`.
 Note that no fallback is defined at this level as that is done when the local variable is declared.
 3. In the pfe-component, do not set __value__ of the broadcasted variables unless the component is influencing the background color; instead, set local variables to look for the value of a broadcasted variable, followed by a fallback color.
 This provides a hook for containers to influence the color of the typography in the component so that it remains readable.